aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5c_Serverless/Serverless_Event-Driven_Architectures.md

   * Time limit for Lambda functions.
   * Keep them simple.
   * Questions on how to increase efficacy:
-    * Understand event driven architecture benefits
+    * Understand event driven architecture benefits.